To determine which Placement Assessments you are required to take (English, Math, and/or Foreign Language), visit your Next Steps channel in TUportal.

 I’m taking a class now that will fulfill my Math/English requirement.
 Do I need to take a placement assessment?

 Yes, you will need to take the placement assessment so that you can move forward with Orientation.
 Once you complete this course and it is transferred to Temple, you can discuss with your advisor which placement result is best for you and your program of study.
-More information can be found on the Placement Assessment website, Information for Incoming Students.
+More information can be found on the Placement Assessment website: https://ira.temple.edu/placement-assessments.

 Why is the math assessment proctored?

-ProctorU is a live, online proctoring service that allows you to take your ALEKS math assessment from home while also in a proctored environment.
-ProctorU is an approved Temple University vendor and has appropriate privacy and security standards in place for the type of data it handles.
+Respondus Monitor is an online, automated proctoring service that allows you to take your ALEKS math assessment from home while also in a proctored environment.
+Respondus Monitor is an approved Temple University vendor and has appropriate privacy and security standards in place for the types of data it handles.

-To set up your assessment, make an appointment with ProctorU.
-To do that, go to Next Steps on TUportal, click the ALEKS math assessment step and follow the instructions to schedule a proctoring appointment.
-You will need a high-speed internet connection (a standard Wi-Fi or wired connection is recommended), webcam and microphone, a Windows or Apple Operating System, and a government issued photo ID.
+To take your assessment with Respondus Monitor, go to Next Steps on TUportal, click the ALEKS math assessment step and follow the instructions.
+You will need a high-speed internet connection (a standard Wi-Fi or wired connection is recommended), webcam and microphone, a Windows or Apple Operating System, and an unexpired photo ID.
 Your workspace should be clear of other materials.
-For more details about preparing for your proctoring session, visit the ProctorU website.